Market Place In Newtown: Food And Hospitality At Its Finest

 Mr Michelin is now using his expertise at Market Place in Newtown to offer customers a dining experience full of high-quality products at reasonable price-points.

-The restaurant has partnered with more than a dozen local farms, including Sepe Farm in Sandy Hook, to provide fresh produce and meats.
+The restaurant has partnered with more than a dozen local farms, including Waldingfield Farm and Parmalee Hollow Farm.
 The diverse menu changes seasonally and labels its gluten-free, vegetarian, and vegan items.